hydrationdynamics/svante/README.rst

 Requirements
 ------------

-* Tested on Python 3.10 and 3.11 on Linux and Mac
+* Tested on the latest and earliest supported python on Linux and the latest python on MacOS.

 Installation